Pull requests review process for committers

 These code owners may provide feedback for Pull Requests submitted to any repository in the Cilium project:

-• @cilium/sig-hubble-api: Review all Hubble API related changes.
-The Hubble API covers gRPC and metrics endpoints.
+@cilium/sig-hubble-api: Review Hubble API changes related to gRPC endpoints.
 The team ensures that API changes are backward compatible or that a new API version is created for backward incompatible changes.

 Repository Owners